PDLT-University-of-York/test-split-site/docs/assessment/tfs/feedback-marks.md

 A detailed walk through of this process is given in our [guide to releasing feedback and marks in TFS [Google Doc]](https://docs.google.com/document/d/1vFc560KVNJGQDmlV8mE4HKsPTtVHtwoth1tLFwD6LT0/edit?usp=sharing).

 This is aimed at workflows using the Assessment Tracker, but the same process can be used without the Tracker.

+## Withholding feedback and marks

+In some situations, you might need or want to withold marks and feedback for particular students after they are released for the rest of the cohort.
+For example:

+- marking is not yet complete
+- the student is being investigated for academic misconduct

+See our guide to [Withholding feedback and marks entered into TurnItIn](https://docs.google.com/document/d/1Beerr8SjiwAGcUrvRK508IJ6HDjXK6SrQ8kRpDHsjRk/edit?usp=sharing) for details of:

+- when this might be an appropriate action
+- moving the work to a new submission point
+- removing marks and feedback from the original submission point.